The latest advice from the government is to stay at home https://www.nhs.uk/conditions/coronavirus-covid-19/

-So that our Community Members, their families and our staff and sessional workers can follow the advice around self-isolating and social distancing, we have taken the difficult decision to stop our group sessions.
-This will begin on 17th March 2020 and will last two weeks.
-We will then decide whether we need to continue to stop group sessions and let you know.
+So that our Community Members, their families and our staff and sessional workers can follow the advice around self-isolating and social distancing, we have taken the difficult decision to stop our group sessions for the time being.

 This means that all our Children and Young People’s groups and Peer Support groups will stop during this time.